crash1115/pf2e-downtime/README.md

 ## Features

-✨ **Flexibility to Suit Your Game!**
+✨ **Flexibility to Suit Your Game**
 - Customize how you measure downtime - weeks, days, noodles, whatever  - across your campaign.
 - Choose how you measure progress for each individual downtime project - gp for crafting, cats for petting, the sky's the limit!
+- Control how much access the players have over each activity with view and edit permissions - hide your evil plans, show them their reputation but don't let them mess with it, or let them go nuts - up to you!

-✨ **Cool Progress Bars!**
+✨ **Cool Progress Bars**
 - Everyone loves cool progress bars.
 They help you see at a glance how much progress you've made on your various tasks.
 - Color customization and theme support coming soon TM.

-✨ **Dev Friendly!**
-- The module exposes a public API that allows you to do some module related things in macros or your own modules.
-If you want.
-I guess.
+✨ **Individual and Shared/Party Project Tracking**
+- Create and track projects for your character individually, or set up shared projects with your party for everyone to work on and contribute to.

 ## Installation